Gaviotas: Guiding principles of Gaviotas

-Gaviotas has a deep commitment and interest in technology, but they believe technology needs to work for the enrichment of human existence, not become a steamroller that turns on its inventors and crushes them.
-Furthermore, this technology needs to reduce environmental harm compared to alternatives, improve nature in some way or at the very least minimize harm as much as possible.
+Gaviotas has a deep commitment and interest in technology, but they believe technology needs to work for the enrichment of human existence, and not become a steamroller that turns on its inventors and crushes them.
+Furthermore, this technology needs to reduce environmental harm compared to its alternatives, improve nature in some way or at the very least minimize harm as much as possible.

 Many visitors and journalists over the years have defined Gaviotas as a utopia, a characterization that Lugari and Gaviotans reject.
-A utopia literally means 'no place', so Gaviotas is referred to as a 'topia' because it is real.
+A utopia literally means "no place", so Gaviotas is referred to as a "topia" because it is real.
 It is a place of action and experimentation rather than an idealized place.

-Governments from Thailand, Malaysia, Caribbean countries and even China wanted to implement programs to replicate what Gaviotas did, but Lugari felt it was impossible to replicate because Gaviotas is the antithesis of a government program, which are too linear; it's more of combination of random occurrences born out of chaos.
+Governments from Thailand, Malaysia, Caribbean countries and even China wanted to implement programs to replicate what Gaviotas did, but Lugari felt it was impossible to replicate because Gaviotas is the antithesis of a government program, which are too linear; it is more of combination of random occurrences born out of chaos.
 Lugari defines Gaviotas as the Uncertainty Principle.
 In principle, this contradicts the initial goal of creating a new way of life for widespread settlement, since it cannot be replicated, but many of the innovations coming out of Gaviotas have been shared with the world and benefitted thousands of people.